Welcome to eBUS Adapter Shield v5!

 The adapter provides two interfaces on USB, that are presented as product “USB JTAG/serial debug unit” (idProduct: 0x1001) of “Espressif” (idVendor: 0x303a):

-By using the easi> interface, the host connection is set to USB.
+By using the easi> interface, the host connection needs to be set to USB.

 In addition to the adapter, only a regular USB data cable with a Micro-B plug is needed.
 The adapter comes with an eBUS connector already plugged in.